ProEnterprise/docs/docs/www/docs/user/manual/en/projects/index.md

 <!-- add-breadcrumbs -->
 # Projects

-ERPNext helps you manage your Projects by breaking them into Tasks and allocating them to different people.
+Pro Enterprise ERP helps you manage your Projects by breaking them into Tasks and allocating them to different people.

 Purchasing and selling can also be tracked against Projects and this can help